natallzl/data310/Project2.md

 <img src="last_rf_fit.png" alt="drawing" width="500"/>

 It appears that age is the most important feature in terms of contribution to predictive power, and gender is the least important.
+I would have guessed that perhaps education level would be of more importance, so that was a somewhat surprising outcome.
+It would be interesting to look at other features of the data.

 ### Model 3 - Logistic Regression Model